 Participants, called Pelmanists, were sold booklets outlining mental exercises.
 One was to stand in a place and write down everything the student was able to see, smell, and hear.
 There were stretching and breathing exercises as though limbering up for a yoga session.

-There were brain teasers such as the Knight’s Tour in which the knight on a chess board is moved to land on every square, but only once.
+There were brain teasers such as the Knight’s Tour, in which the knight on a chess board is moved to land on every square, but only once.

-Decline and Fall of Pelmanism
+The Rise and Fall of Pelmanism

 At its height, Pelmanism counted more than 500,000 people as its followers.

-William Ennever made a fortune out of his memory enhancement techniques but he had a taste for extravagances―a yacht and multiple homes.
+William Ennever made a fortune out of his memory enhancement techniques, but he had a taste for extravagances―a yacht and multiple homes.
 The Great Depression ate into his wealth and, by 1941, he was bankrupt.
 For a while, the Pelman Institute continued to operate without its founder’s involvement.

 Then, a new self-improvement phenomenon arrived in the form of Dale Carnegie’s How to Win Friends and Influence People.
 Backed by a slick marketing campaign, Carnegie’s system elbowed Pelmanism into obscurity.